openebs/website/docs/main/user-guides/local-engine-user-guide/local-pv-zfs/advanced-operations/zfs-resize.md

       storage: 5Gi
 ```

-Apply the above yaml which will resize the volume
+Apply the above yaml which will resize the volume.

 ```
 $ kubectl apply -f pvc.yaml